Torre-Pacheco: History

 In the mid-16th century, the population increased in the Campo de Cartagena comarca, to which the territory belongs.
 This trend continued during the 17th century, as more people arrived.
 Los Álcazares, Fuente Álamo and Torre-Pacheco were the first settlements in the region where before there had only been sparsely scattered buildings.
 New localities formed between the 16th and 18th centuries.
 They included Balsicas, Roldán, Dolores, and Lo Ferro, a settlement founded when a Genoese family acquired land and settled in Murcia.
 Small churches and chapels were built the 17th century, and two of these gave their names to the villages of San Cayetano and Los Dolores.

 In 1813, under the first Spanish Constitution of 1812 the Torre-Pacheco area became independent from the municipality of Murcia, and its town council was established.
 The Constitution was repealed by King Ferdinand VII the following year.
 During the Trienio Liberal (1820–1823) Torre-Pacheco's town council was reestablished.
 It was made permanent on 17 September 1836.

 In 1900, the population of the area was 8,549.
 Fifty years later, it had increased to 10,409.

 Unemployment in Torre-Pacheco was high for much of this period.
 Non-irrigated cultivation of cereal crops, almonds, grapes and olives was almost the only farming possible.

 Since the 1950s, with the influx of technology and foreign farm workers, agriculture has become a major economic activity in the region.
 The main crops grown are artichoke, lettuce, broccoli, watermelon and melon.

+In July 2025, Torre Pacheco was the scene of a series of riots and clashes between organised groups.
+The incidents began following an assault on a 68-year-old neighbour, perpetrated by three young men of North African origin, which led to demonstrations and “neighbourhood patrols”.
+These actions led to clashes between groupe, especially in the San Antonio neighbourhood, which is mainly inhabited by foreigners.
+An extensive police operation was deployed, resulting in 14 arrests, many of them with criminal records.
+The tension generated a climate of fear for local inhabitants.